aexoden/factortool/README.md

 * `--config_path`: To specify a configuration file other than config.json.
 * `--min_digits`: The minimium number of digits fetched composite numbers should have.
 * `--batch_size`: The number of composite numbers to fetch from FactorDB.
+A value of 0 (default) attempts to use an automatic batch size to meet a target time.
+* `--target-duration`: The number of seconds to target when using an automatic batch size.
+The default is 600 seconds (ten minutes).
 * `--skip_count`: How many composite numbers to skip on FactorDB.
 Useful for working at an offset to avoid conflicts.

-Future versions will likely supplement or replace the `--batch_size` option with a somewhat dynamic batch size based on a target time to finish.

 Note that the program itself does not loop.
 Such functionality could be added in theory, but this way ensures memory leaks aren't an issue.
 I find it convenient